 We’re not all things to all people

 We’re not a jack-of-all-trades, but what we do, we do well.
 Arcanys specializes in technical team extensions and custom software development projects, and for these, we deliver great outcomes without hidden costs or excuses.
 We talk frankly with you and offer advice on how you can make outsourcing work.
 We value transparency at all levels and reject mediocrity.

 Warren Buffett once said, “Price is what you pay.
 Value is what you get.”
 He's not only one of the smartest speakers ever but he's also one of the most successful businessmen in the world today.
 And this particular quote is relevant whether you’re buying his words, books, or stocks.
 And we’ve all come to know this over time: the price of something is not always directly proportional to its value.
 More often than not, you need to look beyond the price tag and learn more about the product you’re getting, to understand its true value.

 This couldn’t be more applicable when looking for a software development outsourcing partner.
 With your product development and ultimately, business goals at stake, it pays to take your time in choosing your provider.
 Consider all the factors, evaluate all the E’s, and determine whether you’re really getting the right value for your money.

 You can get your money’s worth plus more... now!

 We can get started right away with a dedicated development team built just for you.
-You can visit us in Cebu where both co-founders are based, or you can give me a call, or drop me an email at email@example.com.
+You can visit us in our office in Cebu, where both co-founders are based.
+Or you can give me a call, or drop me an email at firstname.lastname@example.org.